john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

     >>> string = "The answer is...
 42."
     >>> numbers = [x for x in string if x.isdigit()]
-    >>> print numbers
+    >>> print(numbers)
     >>> ['4', '2']

 We can even make the predicate (`if` statement) more complex.
-Here we fine all numbers: above 30, less than 100, and evenly divisible by 42:
+Here we find all numbers: above 30, less than 100, and evenly divisible by 21:

     >>> [i for i in xrange(100) if i > 30 and i % 21 == 0]
     [42, 63, 84]

 ## Dictionary Comprehensions

-Lastly, in Python 2.7 and newer there are even dictionary comprehensions:
+Lastly, in Python 2.7 and newer there are even dictionary comprehensions.
+In this example we create a dictionary where the key is a letter and the value is the number of times that letter appears in the given string:

-    >>> word = 'droog'
+    >>> word = 'droog'  # a short example
     >>> dict((item, word.count(item)) for item in set(word))
     {'o': 2, 'r': 1, 'd': 1, 'g': 1}

+    >>> # a longer example
+    >>> sentence = 'The quick brown fox jumps over the lazy dog'
+    >>> dict((item, sentence.count(item)) for item in set(sentence))
+    {' ': 8, 'T': 1, 'a': 1, 'c': 1, 'b': 1, 'e': 3, 'd': 1, 'g': 1, 'f': 1, 'i': 1, 'h': 2, 'k': 1, 'j': 1, 'm': 1, 'l': 1, 'o': 4, 'n': 1, 'q': 1, 'p': 1, 's': 1, 'r': 2, 'u': 2, 't': 1, 'w': 1, 'v': 1, 'y': 1, 'x': 1, 'z': 1}

-This is a really easy tool to use:
+This is a really easy tool to use.
+Let's create a dictionary where the keys are words in a list and the values are the length of those words:

     >>> sentence = ['The', 'spice', 'is', 'life.']
     >>> dict((word, len(word)) for word in sentence)
     {'life.': 5, 'The': 3, 'is': 2, 'spice': 5}

-And can make creating a dictionary much easier:
+And dictionary comprehensions can make creating a dictionary much easier, using a list of tuples:

     >>> days = [(0, 'Mon'), (1, 'Tue'), (2, 'Wed'), (3, 'Thu'), (4, 'Fri'), (5, 'Sat'), (6, 'Sun')]
     >>> dict(tup for tup in days)
     {0: 'Mon', 1: 'Tue', 2: 'Wed', 3: 'Thu', 4: 'Fri', 5: 'Sat', 6: 'Sun'}

-Another handy tool, frequently used along side dictionary comprehension, is the `zip` function:
+Another handy tool, frequently used along side dictionary comprehension, is the `zip` function.
+It takes two or more lists and creates lists of tuples:

     >>> zip(['a', 'b', 'c'], range(3))
     [('a', 0), ('b', 1), ('c', 2)]